g-jgreen/documentation/content/rule_patterns/alarm_with_delay.md

 ---
 title: Raise the alarm if the stream data is above the threshold for predifined period of time
-description: Learn how to use Delay node
+description: Learn how to use Delay node, stream sensor and AND Gate
 weight: 10
 ---